 " Every once in awhile, at least for one inning, this is completely correct.
 Some pitchers have the idea that a perfect inning consists of three pitches.
+Three fly balls, three groundouts, whatever.
+Just get it over with and let the defense win it for you.
+The first batter comes up, just wanting to get on base.
+No matter how it happens, when a pitcher's on, he's on.
 The Strike Zone : A Chronological History of the Official Rules by Baseball Almanac.
 The Strike Zone is expanded on the lower end, moving from the top of the knees to the bottom of the knees (bottom has been identified as the hollow beneath the kneecap).

 The Strike Zone is that area over home plate the upper limit of which is a horizontal line at the midpoint between the top of the shoulders and the top of the uniform pants, and the lower level is a line at the top of the knees.
 The Strike Zone shall be determined from the batter's stance as the batter is prepared to swing at a pitched ball.
 The Strike Zone is that space over home plate which is between the batter's armpits and the top of his knees when he assumes a natural stance.
+The umpire shall determine the Strike Zone according to the batter's usual stance when he swings at a pitch.
+The Strike Zone is that space over home plate which is between the top of the batter's shoulders and his knees when he assumes his natural stance.
 Rules Of American & National League Baseball.
 Junior League baseball goes by several names throughout the United States, including Little League, Pony League and Babe Ruth League.

 It is for baseball players who are 13- and 14-year-olds.
 While many of the rules of the game are similar to baseball played at the higher levels of play, there are a few key rule differences.
 Most of them have to do with pitchers and how many innings they may pitch per week.
-The length of all Junior League baseball games is seven innings.
-If the home team is ahead after the visiting team has batted in the top of the seventh inning, it does not bat in the bottom of the inning.
 American League v.
 National League: A Battle for Supremacy Between Baseball's Junior and Senior Circuits.
 Here's a statistical comparison of the two rival leagues and the players and managers who have bridged the gap.

 All records are from post-1900 unless otheriwse indicated.
 World Series Records - American League vs. How Baseball Works (a guide to the game of Baseball) The Regular Season The Major League Baseball season runs from the start of April to the end of September, with each club playing 162 games.

 That means about one day off every ten days, so baseball is pretty much "game-a-day".
 Teams normally play "series" of three (occasionally four) games on consecutive days against the same opponent, normally with a "homestand" of two or three series, or a "road trip" (though most of the travelling is now done by air!)
 Of two or three series.
+So a fan can expect to have a week of home games, and then nothing but Baseball on TV for the next week or so.
+If a game is "rained out", then it's replayed later in the season (unless at least five innings have been completed for both teams, in which case the score is "called" at the point at which both teams had completed the last innings), usually as part of a "double header" (two games played on the same day).
 Difference Between Major and Minor League Baseball.
 July 27, 2009 There are dramatic differences between the major and minor baseball leagues in America.

 It was formed in 1876.
 The American League (AL) was formed in 1901 to compete with the National League.
 The idea was to steal fans and money away from the NL.
+In 1903, the two leagues decided to stop competing and they joined together.
 What is the difference between the National and the American Leagues in baseball.
 Difference Between American League and National League.
 American League vs National League Like most prevalent sports played in America, baseball is divided into foremost conferences.

 These major baseball leagues are not other than American League and National League.
-Sure, they’re both baseball but there is a remarkable difference in the rules directing the game.
 Science of Baseball.
 What's the difference between MLB's American League and National League; and what's the point of...
 The two leagues were formed at different times.

 Little League Baseball Field Dimensions Diagram Little League Baseball Pitchers Mound - Catchers Area Dimensions Diagram Little League baseball has a recommended outfield fence length of 180 feet.
+In practice however, many fields actual fence may be shorter or longer than that.
 Little League Baseball.
 Little League Baseball, May 2009.
 Little League Baseball and Softball (officially, Little League International) is a non-profit organization based in South Williamsport, Pennsylvania, United States, which organizes local youth baseball and softball leagues throughout the U.S. and the rest of the world.
 Founded by Carl Stotz in 1939 as a three-team league in Williamsport, Pennsylvania, Little League Baseball encourages local volunteers to organize and operate Little League programs that are annually chartered through Little League International.